albeanski/automate-cloud-vpn/README.md

 ```
 touch terraform.tfstate
 ```
-Then add a bind mount to the docker-compose file:
+Then make sure a bind mount to the docker-compose file exists:

 **./docker-compose.yml**
 ```yanl
   ...